8n8/bigwebthing/README.md

 # Overview

-BigWebThing is for sending 100-byte messages conveniently, via the command line.
+BigWebThing is for storing messages in the cloud conveniently, via the command line.
+Messages are symmetrically encrypted.
+Users can share the keys with each other instead of sharing the files.

-User data is kept on their own machine.

 There is a message-passing server for sharing data between people.